zubeyirozmen/wps-compliance-checker/README.md

 This project does not reproduce protected standard text.
 All references to international standards are nominal and educational.
 The source code is released under MIT for educational and portfolio purposes.

 ---
+Source code and live demo available on request — happy to walk through the architecture and demonstrate the validation workflow in an interview.
 *Built with Python, Streamlit, ReportLab, and Anthropic Claude.
 2026.*